 Hardware is the physical equipment used in a computer system.
 The Council will issue ICT users with equipment to enable access to the ICT network and services.
-This will include, as appropriate, a desktop/laptop PC or THIN client (Citrix) device together with associated keyboard, mouse, screen, docking station, disk drives, printers, memory and mobile devices such as a smart phone or other approved hand held devices.
+This will include, as appropriate, a desktop/laptop PC or THIN client station, disk drives, printers, memory and mobile devices such as a smart phone or other approved hand held devices.